Friendship (Pittsburgh): History

 From the 1890s through the 1950s, Friendship was inhabited by prosperous families.
-Beginning around 1960, many of these families moved to the suburbs: they were attracted by perceived opportunities outside the city, and repulsed by the construction of massive housing projects in nearby Garfield, and by a misguided urban renewal project's wholesale demolition of East Liberty.
+Beginning around 1960, many of these families moved to the suburbs: they were attracted by perceived opportunities outside the city, and repulsed by the construction of large housing projects in nearby Garfield and East Liberty, and by urban renewal projects that damaged the previously-vibrant East Liberty commercial zone.
 After a zoning change in the 1950s, landlords broke the massive old Victorian houses up into multi-unit apartments, and ripped out or painted over many of their amenities in the process.
 By the 1980s, over 70% of the housing stock in Friendship was owned by landlords, many absentee.

 Friendship experienced something of a second birth in the late 1980s.
 Urban homesteaders began to move into Friendship, looking past the blight to see an opportunity to buy large homes with features—high ceilings, plaster walls, stained-glass windows, and ornate woodwork—that were not available in newer suburban homes.

 Because these new residents were focused on the housing stock, they saw Friendship as a unique neighborhood in its own right, with homes distinct from those in any of the bordering neighborhoods.
-By the early 1990s, the newcomers had succeeded in getting the neighborhood known as "Friendship," and had organized a Friendship Preservation Group to advocate for the area, and a subsidiary, the Friendship Development Associates, to buy and rehabilitate the most dilapidated properties.
+By the early 1990s, the newcomers had succeeded in getting the neighborhood known as "Friendship", and had organized a Friendship Preservation Group to advocate for the area, and a subsidiary, the Friendship Development Associates, to buy and rehabilitate the most dilapidated properties.
 By 2004, a number of artists and architects had gravitated to the neighborhood, and its future seemed bright.